lkkchung/sunrise_sunset/README.md

 # sunrise_sunset
-A js sketch that makes a diagram of sunrise sunset times for the Baha'i Fast
+A js sketch that makes a diagram of sunrise sunset times for the Baha'i Fast.